eBay Pricing Strategies for Maximum Sales and Profits

 Here, you can see how much the item sold for, how many bids were placed, and what the shipping cost was.
 This information can give you a good idea of what buyers are willing to pay for an item and what shipping costs you should expect.

 You can also get an idea of your competition by looking at the “Seller Information” section on each listing.
 This section contains the seller’s feedback rating as well as the number of feedback received.
+It will give you a good idea of what prices are reasonable.

 3. Avoid Undercutting